nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 6. Test case: Duplication of the fields in the different data files.<br>
    Expected: Similar to previous.

-7. Test case: Other invalid storage formats: Not a JSON format.
+7. Test case: Other invalid storage formats: Not a JSON format.<br>
    Expected: Similar to previous.

 ## **Appendix: Effort**